Spouse visa, Section 30 Residence Act

 Can I apply for spouse reunification even if I do not live with my spouse?

 Theoretically, spouses can also join their spouses if they do not live together.
 However, since spouses must join their spouses "to establish and maintain a family life together" (Section 27 (1) of the Residence Act), the spouses must not be separated.
-Therefore, the marriage must actually be lived; otherwise, it is considered a sham marriage.
+Therefore, the marriage must actually be lived, otherwise it is considered a sham marriage.

 4. Conclusion

 A spouse visa for Germany (Section 30 of the Residence Act) entitles the accompanying spouse to enter the Federal Republic for permanent family life.
 Prerequisites are a valid marriage, a valid residence permit for the reference partner, sufficient German language skills (A1 level) – with numerous exceptions for skilled immigration (particularly the EU Blue Card ) – and secure livelihood (including the end of the probationary period and proof of housing).
-The application is submitted to the responsible foreign mission, which then internally obtains approval from the immigration authorities.
+The application is submitted to the responsible foreign diplomatic mission, which then internally obtains approval from the immigration authorities.
 The visa application must be carefully prepared, as embassies conduct strict checks and frequently issue formal rejections, particularly in cases of suspected sham marriages.

-List of sources
+List of Sources (Paywall)

 [1] Bergmann / Dienelt, Aliens Law, 15th edition 2025, § 30